310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Kaoru %}
 Yeah, well, I already gave him an earful of that, sooo… Erm…

 Earlier, Kanata-kun was told he could leave the water tank all of a sudden.
-Was that because of you?
+Was that ‘cause of you?

 I kept trying to persuade him earlier, but he kept saying no, and that he’d take his punishment.
 He wouldn’t budge one bit.